johncarl81/transfuse/documentation.md

 <div class="note">
 <h5>Note</h5>
 This documentation highlights using package private field injection because it is the most succinct.
-Public constructor injection should be prefered.
+Public constructor injection should be preferred.
 </div>

 ##### Provider